linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 ## Federated Services

-Federated services take this a step farther by allowing a service which is deployed to multiple clusters to be joined into a single union service.
+Federated services take this a step farther by allowing a service which is deployed to multiple clusters to be joined into a single unified service.

 The service mirror controller will look for all services in all linked clusters which match a label selector (`mirror.linkerd.io/federated=member` by default)